 Symptoms of serious Vioxx side effects should be reported to a physician immediately.
 Symptoms of heart attack or stroke, difficulty breathing, loss of consciousness, lack of urination, signs of significant blood loss should be treated as a medical emergency.

 Prior to discontinuation, Merck was required by the Food and Drug Administration (FDA) to include two “black box warnings” on all Vioxx labeling.
-A black box warning is the most severes warning that the FDA can give.
+A black box warning is the most severe warning that the FDA can give.
 A black box warning is also called a “boxed statement” and must be included at the top of prescribing information in a box with a thick, black border.

 The black box warning for Vioxx included the link between the medication and serious cardiovascular problems and an increased risk of gastrointestinal bleeding and perforation.